mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 The monitoring logs could run into an issue with the stream timeout.
 Logs may not be a continuous data stream, so logs could run into timeout and your monitoring dashboard users should refresh very often the logs view.
 To fix this issue, you should remove timeout for this specific endpoint.
-[Here](https://git.tools.mia-platform.eu/platform/dev-portal/kubernetes-service#what-to-do-if-the-request-of-logs-fails-after-some-minutes) there is a documentation about how to enable a continuous stream of logs in node and nginx services.
-We handle this into the console `kubernetes-service` and the `api-gateway`, but there could be other infrastructure proxy (e.g. the [client-proxy](https://git.tools.mia-platform.eu/clients/mia-platform/client-proxy/blob/master/config-files/conf.d/api-console.conf)).
+[Here](https://git.tools.mia-platform.eu/platform/dev-portal/kubernetes-Service#what-to-do-if-the-request-of-logs-fails-after-some-minutes) there is a documentation about how to enable a continuous stream of logs in node and nginx Services.
+We handle this into the console `kubernetes-Service` and the `api-gateway`, but there could be other infrastructure proxy (e.g. the [client-proxy](https://git.tools.mia-platform.eu/clients/mia-platform/client-proxy/blob/master/config-files/conf.d/api-console.conf)).

 **Design Section**